jamstooks/django-acme-challenge/README.md

     l9msb_LONG_STRING.LONG_STRING

-This app provides a quick way to serve and update that page from two environment variables.
+This app provides a quick way to serve and update that page from two settings variables.

 ## Installation